Beta Arietis

+Beta Arietis is a binary star system in the constellation of Aries, marking the ram's second horn.
+Its identifier is a Bayer designation that is Latinized from β Arietis, and abbreviated Beta Ari or β Ari.
+It has the official name Sheratan, pronounced /ˈʃɛrətæn/.
+This system is visible to the naked eye as a point of light with a combined apparent visual magnitude of 2.65, making this the second-brightest star in the constellation.
+Located at a distance of 58.4 ly, the pair orbit each other with a period of 107 days.

 Nomenclature

 Beta Arietis is the star's Bayer designation.
 It also bears the Flamsteed designation 6 Arietis.

 The traditional name, Sheratan (or Sharatan, Sheratim), in full Al Sharatan, is from the Arabic الشرطان aš-šaraţān "the two signs", a reference to the star having marked the northern vernal equinox together with Gamma Arietis several thousand years ago.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
-The WGSN approved the name Sheratan for this star on 21 August 2016 and it is now so entered in the IAU Catalog of Star Names.
+The WGSN approved the name Sheratan for this star on August 21, 2016 and it is now so entered in the IAU Catalog of Star Names.

 In Chinese, 婁宿 (Lóu Xiù), meaning Bond (asterism), refers to an asterism consisting of β Arietis, γ Arietis and α Arietis.
 Consequently, the Chinese name for β Arietis itself is 婁宿一 (Lóu Su yī, the First Star of Bond).